-An Emergency Restraining Order can be issued after hours by contacting the Medford police department (781-395-1212)
+An Emergency Restraining Order can be issued after hours by contacting the Medford Police Department a 781-395-1212.

-A representative of the Domestic Service Unit will assist you in applying for a restraining order (either by advisement or if necessary by accompanying you to court).
+A representative of the Family Services Unit will assist you in applying for a restraining order (either by advisement or if necessary by accompanying you to court).

 - All restraining orders are reviewed by a Judge between the hours of 8:30 A.M. and 4:30 P.M. in a courtroom you will be instructed to appear in.

 - When your name is called go to the front of the courtroom, up to the Judge’s bench or where you are otherwise instructed to stand.
 The microphone records your testimony for the court, it does not make your voice louder.

 - For the Judge to issue a restraining order, the Judge must determine that the person seeking the order is in fear of the defendant.
 This fear can be based on the recent incident and/or the history of abuse.

 - You can request that the defendant LEAVE THE HOME AND STAY AWAY; you can request that the defendant refrain from abuse; you can request custody of your children, support for your children; and restitution for damages caused by the defendant.

 - The NO CONTACT portion of the order means the defendant cannot come near you, cannot call you, cannot write you letters or send you cards, cannot send you flowers or leave you notes, and cannot send someone else to talk to or call you on the defendant’s behalf.
 It does not matter whether or not the contact involves any threat.
 The defendant simply CANNOT contact you.

 - The Judge can order the Police to collect from the defendant any guns, FID card and/or keys to your home, car, etc..
 If you want any of these taken away from the defendant when he is served with papers by the Police, make sure you ask the Judge to order this.